NASA Astronaut Group 7: Transfer to NASA

 On June 10, 1969, the MOL Project was canceled.
 Fourteen of its seventeen astronauts were still with the program; John L. Finley had returned to the Navy, Michael J. Adams transferred to the X-15, and Robert H. Lawrence died during training.
 Many had hoped since childhood to travel to space.
 The program asked NASA if it could use MOL resources, including astronauts.
-All of the 14 except Robert T. Herres wanted to transfer.
+Most of the 14 wanted to transfer.

 Director of Flight Crew Operations Deke Slayton told the MOL group that he did not need more astronauts for a diminishing number of Apollo and Apollo Applications Program flights.
 Manned Spacecraft Center director Robert R. Gilruth agreed, but Deputy Administrator of NASA George Mueller thought that sooner or later the agency would need help from the USAF, and maintaining good relations was good policy.
-Slayton and Gilruth agreed to take those who met its age limit of 36.
-Seven of the thirteen were 35 or younger.
+Slayton and Gilruth agreed to take the seven who were 35 or younger.
 NASA also took Albert H. Crews as a test pilot.
-NASA's acceptance of the seven MOL astronauts was announced on August 14, 1969.
+The transfer of the seven MOL astronauts was announced on August 14, 1969.